MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 - **Encryption:** It supports encryption at rest and in transit.
 - **Supports managed identities:** The application services can use managed identities to access the secret store.
-- **Monitoring and logging:** It facilitate audit access and generate alert us when stored secrets change.
+- **Monitoring and logging:** It facilitates audit access and generate alert us when stored secrets change.
 - **Certificate support:** It supports importing PFX and PEM formatted certificates.
 - **Integration:** It provides native integration with the Azure configuration store (Azure App Configuration) and web hosting platform (Azure App Service).